Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #handshake-encr-fld title="Handshake Encryption Field Values"}

 Extension Field (16 bits):
-: This field is message specific extension related to Connection Type field.
+: This field is message specific extension related to Handshake Type field.
   The value must be set as 0 except for the following cases.
   If the handshake control packet is a INDUCTION message, this field is sent back by the Listener.
 In case of CONCLUSION message, this field value